2025 Storm Events in Long Beach

 Roofing Materials for Long Beach

-Asphalt shingles remain the most popular choice in Long Beach due to their affordability at $5-7 per square foot installed.
-However, standard shingles typically last only 20-25 years here compared to 30 years in less demanding climates.
-Cool roof-rated shingles with reflective granules perform better by reducing heat absorption and meeting Title 24 requirements.
-For Long Beach homes, investing in premium architectural shingles with enhanced UV protection provides better long-term value despite higher initial costs.
+Asphalt shingles remain a popular choice throughout Long Beach neighborhoods due to their versatility and wide range of style options.
+However, standard shingles typically last only twenty to twenty-five years in the coastal environment compared to thirty years in less demanding climates.
+Cool roof-rated shingles with reflective granules perform significantly better by reducing heat absorption and meeting California Title 24 energy requirements.
+For Long Beach homes, investing in premium architectural shingles with enhanced UV protection provides better long-term value through extended service life.

 Concrete and clay tiles excel in the Long Beach environment, making them ideal for the city's many Spanish Colonial Revival and Mediterranean-style homes.
-At $9-25 per square foot, tiles cost more upfront but deliver exceptional longevity of 50-100+ years.
+These materials deliver exceptional longevity of fifty to one hundred years or more.
 They resist salt air corrosion, withstand UV exposure without degradation, and provide superior fire protection.
-The weight of tile requires adequate structural support, which most older Long Beach homes were designed to accommodate.
+The weight of tile requires adequate structural support, which most older Long Beach homes were originally designed to accommodate.

-Metal roofing offers excellent durability of 40-70 years when properly specified for coastal conditions.
+Metal roofing offers excellent durability of forty to seventy years when properly specified for coastal conditions.
 Standing seam metal with marine-grade Kynar 500 coating resists salt air corrosion effectively.
 The reflective surface provides energy efficiency benefits, and metal withstands high winds better than most materials.
-Avoid standard steel or aluminum without protective coatings, as salt exposure causes rapid deterioration.
+Homeowners should avoid standard steel or aluminum without protective coatings, as salt exposure causes rapid deterioration in coastal areas.

-For the many flat-roofed buildings in Long Beach, TPO and PVC membranes provide the best combination of durability and energy efficiency at $5-10 per square foot.
-Their white surfaces reflect solar radiation, significantly reducing cooling costs.
-Modified bitumen remains a cost-effective alternative, offering flexibility that accommodates building movement in California's seismic zone.
+For the many flat-roofed buildings in Long Beach, TPO and PVC membranes provide the best combination of durability and energy efficiency.
+Their white surfaces reflect solar radiation, significantly reducing cooling loads during warm months.
+Modified bitumen remains a reliable alternative, offering flexibility that accommodates building movement in California's seismic zone while providing dependable waterproofing protection.

 Roofing Permits in Long Beach

-Standard residential roofing permits typically receive approval within 1-5 business days.
-Projects requiring plan review, such as those involving structural changes or located in historic districts, take longer.
-Properties within Long Beach's 18 designated historic districts must also obtain Cultural Heritage Commission approval, which adds 2-4 weeks to the timeline.
+Standard residential roofing permits typically receive approval within one to five business days.
+Projects requiring plan review, such as those involving structural changes or located in historic districts, take longer to process.
+Properties within Long Beach's eighteen designated historic districts must also obtain Cultural Heritage Commission approval, which adds two to four weeks to the overall timeline.

 Choosing a roofing contractor in Long Beach